Washington State Department of Corrections

-The Washington State Department of Corrections (WADOC) is a department of the government of the state of Washington.
-WADOC is responsible for administering adult corrections programs operated by the State of Washington.
+The Washington State Department of Corrections (WADOC) is a department of the government of the State of Washington.
+WADOC is responsible for administering adult corrections programs operated by the state.
 This includes state correctional institutions and programs for people supervised in the community.
 Its headquarters are in Tumwater, Washington.

 History

 The modern Washington Department of Corrections is a relatively young state agency.
 Agency oversight of correctional institutions in Washington State went through several transitions during the 20th century before the WADOC's creation in 1981.

 Prior to the 1970s, state correctional facilities were managed by the Washington Department of Institutions. governor Daniel J. Evans consolidated the Department of Institutions, Department of Public Assistance & Vocational Rehabilitation, and other related departments into the Washington State Department of Social and Health Services (DSHS) in the 1970s.

 On July 1, 1981, the Washington State Legislature transferred the administration of adult correctional institutions from the Washington State Department of Social and Health Services, Division of Adult Corrections (DSHS) to the newly created Washington State Department of Corrections as part of the 1981 Corrections Reform Act.